 Also Read:- Common Injuries In Soccer For Male Players

 4. I need to get myself scanned before initiating any treatment

 Normally, the pain subsides after a span of 2-3 weeks.
 If it persists after 2-3 weeks, a scan could be recommended by the doctor.
 Visit a professional physician before jumping to any conclusions or going for scans.

 5. A scan will definitely identify the cause of my pain

-Post 40 years, your spine will be undergoing changes which will not result in any pain.
+Post 40 years, your spine will be undergoing changes that will not result in any pain.
 So your doctor is the best person to guide you about your pain and your scanned images.
-It is not possible to detect postural problems, strain due to lifting heavy weights or a wrong manner of movement by the diagnostic scanning.
+It is not possible to detect postural problems, strain due to lifting heavy weights, or a wrong manner of movement by the diagnostic scanning.
 Tests can assist you, but they can’t replace a doctor’s assessment.

-6. If my weight is causing the problem, why didn’t my back ache before?
+6. If my weight is causing the problem, why didn’t my backache before?

 7. Back Pain Will Disable You